-If a low sperm count or a high percentage of sperm abnormalities are found, further testing may be done.
+If a low sperm count or a high percentage of abnormal sperm is found, more testing may be done.
 Other tests may include measuring hormones, such as testosterone, luteinizing hormone (LH), follicle-stimulating hormone (FSH), or prolactin.
-A small sample (biopsy) of the testicles may be needed for further evaluation if the sperm count or motility is extremely low.
+A small sample (biopsy) of the testicles may need to be checked if the sperm count or motility is extremely low.

 What Affects the Test

-- Medicines, such as cimetidine (Tagamet), male and female hormones (testosterone, estrogen), sulfasalazine, nitrofurantoin, and some chemotherapy medicines.
+- You take medicines such as cimetidine (Tagamet), male or female hormones (testosterone, estrogen), sulfasalazine, nitrofurantoin, or some chemotherapy medicines.

-- Caffeine, alcohol, cocaine, marijuana, and smoking tobacco.
+- You use caffeine, alcohol, cocaine, marijuana, or tobacco.

-- Herbal medicines, such as St. John's wort and high doses of echinacea.
+- You use herbal medicines, such as St. John's wort or high doses of echinacea.

-- A semen sample that gets cold.
-The sperm motility value will be inaccurately low if the semen sample gets cold.
+- Your semen sample gets cold.
+The sperm motility value will be low and not accurate if the semen sample gets cold.

-- Exposure to radiation, some chemicals (such as certain pesticides or spermicides), and prolonged heat exposure.
+- You are exposed to radiation, some chemicals (such as certain pesticides or spermicides), or prolonged heat.

-- An incomplete semen sample.
-This is more common if a sample is collected by methods other than masturbation.
+- Your semen sample is incomplete.
+This is more common if a sample is collected by ways other than masturbation.

-- Not ejaculating for several days.
+- You have not ejaculated for several days.
 This may affect the semen volume.

 What To Think About

-- A home test kit to determine sperm count has been approved by the U.S. Food and Drug Administration (FDA).
+- A home test kit to check the sperm count has been approved by the U.S. Food and Drug Administration (FDA).
 This test can help a man find out if he has fertility problems.

-- A semen sample collected at home must be received at the laboratory or clinic within 1 hour.
-Keep the sample out of direct sunlight and do not allow it to get cold or hot.
-If it is a cold day, carry the semen sample container against your body to keep it as close to body temperature as possible.
+- A semen sample collected at home must be given to the laboratory or clinic within 1 hour.
+Keep the sample out of direct sunlight.
+And do not allow it to get cold or hot.
+If it is a cold day, carry the semen sample container against your body.
+This helps to keep it as close to body temperature as possible.
 Do not refrigerate the semen sample.

-- Consistently detecting sperm in the semen of a man who has had a vasectomy means that his surgery was not successful, and another form of birth control should be used to prevent pregnancy.
+- If sperm is consistently found in the semen of a man who has had a vasectomy, it means that his surgery was not successful.
+If this happens, another form of birth control should be used to prevent pregnancy.
 A low number of sperm may be present in a semen sample taken right after a vasectomy.
-But sperm should not be present in subsequent samples.
+But sperm should not be present in samples taken later than that.

-- A man whose mother took the medicine diethylstilbestrol (DES) during her pregnancy with him has a greater-than-normal risk of being unable to father a child (infertile).
+- A man whose mother took the medicine diethylstilbestrol (DES) while pregnant with him has an increased risk of being unable to father a child (infertile).

 - More tests may include measuring hormone levels, such as:

-- Other fertility testing, including sperm penetration, the presence of antisperm antibodies, or analysis after sexual intercourse (postcoital), may be recommended for infertility problems.
+- Other fertility testing may be recommended for fertility problems.
+This includes sperm penetration, the presence of antisperm antibodies, and testing done after sexual intercourse (postcoital).
 To learn more, see the topic Infertility Testing.

 - Pagana KD, Pagana TJ (2010).
 Mosby’s Manual of Diagnostic and Laboratory Tests, 4th ed.
 St. Louis: Mosby Elsevier.